Toyota C-HR vs Jetour Dashing

 Spec C-HR Dashing

-Model Introduced Year Not confirmed Not Available
+Model Introduced Year 2023 Not Available

-Facelift Launched Since Not confirmed Original current-generation version
+Facelift Launched Since 2023 Original current-generation version

 Facelift Version Ending Not confirmed Current